AndreSchakkal/ada-actor-website/README.md

 -
 After that, we fit a regression line on the proportion of female actors for each one of these periods.

+{% include female_actors.html %}

+We observe a decrease in female representation between 1914 and 1963 and an increase in female representation between 1980 and 2012.
+Very small p-values ($$p-value << 0.05$$) corresponding to the regression line **before** and **after** the feminist movement suggest that there is indeed a correlation between the dates of the feminist movement and the observed increase.
+On the other hand, for the regression **during** the feminist movement, we get a $$p-value>0.05$$ suggesting that there is no significant correlation during the movement itself.

 **TRANSITION WITH Civil Rights Act of 1964**